timlac/dsy-behavioral-experiments/README.md

 # dsy-behavioral-experiments

+Currently complete video data and mostly complete response data is provided for one experiment.

 ## Negotiation Game Theory

+### General info

 The method used within this experiment is largely based upon the 'iterated ultimatum game (iUG)', an experimental game previously used by Shaw et al. (2018) among others
 (more info here - https://www.nature.com/articles/s41598-018-29233-9).
 The idea is that pairs of participants negotiate over the division of a sum of money (100kr).